 Glucosamine hydrochloride: This is the second most commonly used form.
 It’s a more concentrated version of glucosamine, so although it’s missing the sulfur, most studies find little to no difference between the effects of the HCL and sulfate forms of the supplement .

 N-Acetyl-Glucosamine: This version is also created from shellfish, but can also be produced in a lab.
-While it still offers joint support, it’s more commonly used in the treatment of irritable bowel syndrome and other gastrointestinal conditions.
+While it still offers joint support, it’s more commonly used in the treatment of gastrointestinal problems.

-Most vets will recommend using the first two, either glucosamine sulfate or HCL.
-You’ll likely see these supplements combined with other powerful nutrients like MSM or ingredients like turmeric.
+Most veterinarians will recommend using the first two, either glucosamine sulfate or HCL.
+You’ll likely see these supplements combined with other powerful nutrients like MSM or ingredients like turmeric or green-lipped mussels.
 When combined, these compounds can have a synergistic effect on your dog’s body, helping to ease their joints in less time.
 That’s why we combined some of our favorite joint-healthy ingredients into glucosamine dog treats.

 What Are the Benefits of Glucosamine for Dogs?

-Vets often prescribe this nutritional supplement for joint support, pain relief, and digestive health.
+Vets often prescribe this nutritional supplement for joint support, discomfort relief, and digestive health.
 Here are a few ways glucosamine has been used in anecdotal and clinical trials for dogs .

-Reducing inflammation: The lower your dog’s whole-body chronic inflammation, the better they will feel on a daily basis.
-When inflammation rises, it can cause pain and pressure throughout their entire body, especially in weight-bearing points—such as the hips and shoulders.
-Glucosamine can help reduce inflammation.
+Promoting a Normal Inflammatory Response: The lower your dog’s whole-body chronic inflammation, the better they will feel on a daily basis.
+When inflammation rises, it can cause discomfort and pressure throughout their entire body, especially in weight-bearing points—such as the hips and shoulders.
+Glucosamine acts as a powerful natural anti-inflammatory.

 Building cartilage in joints: Cartilage is the vitally important cushion-like tissue that makes up healthy joints.
 As a dog ages, this cartilage breaks down and their ability to reproduce it slows down.
 It can be a struggle for your dog to keep up with the “wear and tear” of life, so adding glucosamine to their regimen can help tip the scales in their favor.

 Boosting mobility: When joints are healthy and plenty of cartilage is present, your dog will be able to move more freely.
-Reducing joint pain is important, but so is restoring your dog’s ability to get up, lie down, run, and navigate stairs.
+Managing joint discomfort is important, but so is restoring your dog’s ability to get up, lie down, run, and navigate stairs.
 The healthier their joints, the better they’ll be able to move around the house.

 Improving performance: Many owners of competitive or high-performance canines will give their dogs glucosamine, even without the presence of a pre-existing condition.
 If your dog is competing for speed or responsible for saving lives (such as a service or military dog), you might consider including glucosamine into their daily meals.